 The aim of our procedures is to provide a robust framework which enables staff to take appropriate action when they are worried a child is being abused or at risk of harm.
+The annexes of this policy aim to provide staff with the tools they require to follow the processes and information about forms of abuse to which they must be alert.

-If a member of staff suspects abuse, spots signs or indicators of abuse or is concerned that a child is being radicalised and at risk of being drawn into terrorism, or they have a disclosure of abuse made to them they must:
+This procedure is to be used If a member of staff

+- · suspects abuse, spots signs or indicators of abuse; - is concerned that a child is being radicalised and at risk of being drawn into terrorism; - · has a disclosure of abuse made to them or - suspects a child might be at risk from or is being sexually or criminally exploited by an individual or a group.